Wildebeests crossing river

 The Great Wildlife Migration – also known as the Great Wildebeest Migration, or simply as the Great Migration – is a phenomenon like no other on Earth.
 In fact, it’s the largest land-based animal migration in the world!

-The Great Migration creates a far-reaching ecosystem that’s full of drama and spectacle.
+The Great Migration is a far-reaching ecosystem that’s full of drama and spectacle.

 Great Migration map